Rehemashungu/Resistance_in_Acinetobacter-Baumanii/README.md

  2. From the ENA, I opt to use only 10 genomes reads

- 3. For the mapping and alignment to the reference genome, i will use the following pipeline.
+ 3. For the mapping and alignment to the reference genome, i will use the following bioinformatics tools
       - The Burrows-Wheeler Transform
       - Bowtie2
       - SAMtools